madiha-right/DAM/README.md

 ### Starting and Operating the DAM

 The DAM is operated by the DAO who deposits an initial amount of ybToken and sets the parameters for the first round.
-These parameters include the duration of the round, the ratio of yield reinvested to next round, and the ratio of yield distribution to projects applied for the automatic steram.
+These parameters include the duration of the round, the ratio of yield reinvested to next round, and the ratio of yield distribution to projects applied for the automatic stream.

 ### Round Lifecycle